cogini/prometheus_exometer/README.md

 ## Prometheus histograms vs Exometer histograms

-There is a fundamental difference between Exometer histograms and Exometer histograms.
+There is a fundamental difference between Exometer histograms and Prometheus histograms.
 Exometer histogram buckets are dynamic, so when you get e.g. the 95% bucket, it depends on the actual samples.
 Prometheus histograms have a static range, and are perhaps best thought of as having multiple counters, one for each bucket.
 Because of this, we need to predefine the bucket ranges that we will use.

 ## Installation